tankefugl/NS/README.md

 ============================================

 What does work:
-1.)
+- 1.)
 Both DLLs can be compiled
-2.) client.dll is working but needs libpng12.dll in hl folder
+- 2.) client.dll is working but needs libpng12.dll in hl folder

-What does not work:
-1.)
-Sadly the server --> "Host_Error: Couldn't get DLL API from ...ns.dll"
+- 3.) ns.dll is working too thanks to lib-no-sll

 Additional Includes:
-1.) libpng
+- 1.) libpng
-2.) zlib
+- 2.) zlib
-3.) libcurl
+- 3.) libcurl

+To do:

+- fix ns bugs hud,fps...
+- build a linux client

 Half Life 1 SDK LICENSE